CUBigDataClass/connor.fun-WebServer/README.md

-# connor.fun-Kafka
+# connor.fun-WebServer

 This server is how users get the most recent region data when they load the website.
 It uses server-side events to send this information.
-When a user connects, they are sent the most up-to-date data available.
 Every time there is an update to any region, that new data is sent to all of the clients.

 ## Deployment